zio/zio-dynamodb/docs/about/contributing.md

 git clone git@github.com:your-user-name/zio-dynamodb.git .
 ```

-If these steps were successful, then congratulations, you now have a complete copy of the ZIO DynamoDB project!
+If these steps were successful, then congratulations, you now have a complete copy of the ZIO-DynamoDB project!

 The next step is to build the project on your machine, to ensure you know how to compile the project and run tests.